Share:

 Many teachers retiring in the 2020s will have accrued pension under both schemes.
 In this “split” situation, a promotion in your final years can:

-• Boost the final salary portion, because your “final average salary” is higher when you leave.
+• Boost the final salary portion by raising your “final average salary” at exit.

-• Increase the CARE portion slightly for the remaining years you serve at the higher salary.
+• Increase the CARE portion slightly for the remaining years at the higher salary.

 This makes late-career progression especially valuable if you still have final salary benefits linked to your exit pay.
 The more years you worked before 2015 (or before 2022 for protected members), the more impact a pay rise can have.